 Table of ContentsShow

 What the Golf?

-Mirroring the addictive gameplay of mobile heavy hitters like Bejeweled and Candy Crush comes Grindstone, a puzzle-battler with a simple yet endlessly satisfying formula.
-The game casts you a rage-fueled swordsman who slices his way through rows of monsters.
+Mirroring the addictive gameplay of mobile heavy hitters like Bejeweled and Candy Crush, Grindstone is a puzzle-battler with a simple yet endlessly satisfying formula.
+The game casts you as a rage-fueled swordsman who slices his way through rows of monsters.
 Each turn you’re tasked with deciding where the warrior’s blade will travel by chaining together kills of the same enemy type before witnessing your deadly strategy play out on-screen in all of its cartoonish gory glory.

 Exit the Gungeon

 Indie dev Dodge Roll’s frenetic dungeon crawler gets a satisfying spin-off with Exit the Gungeon, a bullet hell “dungeon climber” that cleverly tasks players with exiting the same Gungeon they had been exploring in the original game.
 However, this time around the level of challenge is much higher as you find yourself battling enemies in confined environments that can easily become overcrowded with projectiles of all shapes and sizes.
 As you defeat enemies, your gun will evolve into different kinds of weapons, which have their own special quirks and strategies.